usenobi/jobs/2021/Q1/qa-engineer.md

 Apply now at [jobs@usenobi.com](jobs@usenobi.com)

-NOTE: Do not apply if you have zero working experience on test automation.
+⚠️ Important: This is a senior position.
+Do not apply if you have zero working experience on test automation.

 ## Responsibilities
 - Design, develop & maintain all test plans (test scenario & test cases) to ensure that all requirements are met